ombulabs/blog/_posts/2019-02-19-refactoring-state-pattern.markdown

 Here at Ombulabs a good example of when we need to use state pattern is in one of our products, [Ombushop](https://secure.ombushop.com).
 It's an e-commerce platform where users can create their customized store and sell products online.

 One of the objects we need to handle is the `Order` (of course), which will change its state several times until we can say that the order is complete.
-The order if first created when the buyer adds a product to the cart, then if the buyer is in the checkout page the order will change to checkout state, when the payment is done we need to change the order to pending and that way the order will move from one state to other until it's completed or canceled.
+The order is first created when the buyer adds a product to the cart, then if the buyer is in the checkout page the order will change to checkout state, when the payment is done we need to change the order to pending and that way the order will move from one state to another until it's completed or canceled.
 This is a very typical scenario where we can use the state.

 <!--more-->